sezanzeb/input-remapper/readme/development.md

 sudo pkill -f input-remapper && sudo input-remapper-reader-service -d & sudo input-remapper-service -d & input-remapper-gtk -d
 ```

-To stop an ongoing broken injection, you can try to type `inputremapperpanicstop` if
+To stop an ongoing broken injection, you can try to type `inputremapperpanicquit` if
 you can't control your terminal
 anymore.